loganphillips792/homelab/docker/README.md

 Username: admin
 Password: changeme

+All of Hoarder's data are in the DATA_DIR.
+If you can periodically snapshot that folder, that would take a full backup of hoarder.
+You don't need to backup meillisearch as the data there can be reconstructed.

+`ssh logan@10.0.0.33 "docker run --rm -v karakeep-data:/data -v \$HOME:/backup alpine sh -c 'tar czf /backup/karakeep-backup-\$(date +%Y%m%d-%H%M%S).tar.gz -C /data .'"`

 # DNS Process Explained

 1. Set Wifi DNS on mac to IP address of Mac (ipconfig getifaddr en0)